smtifahim/ReproLake-NeuroBagel/README.md

 # ReproLake-NeuroBagel Converter

-A Python tool that connects to a Stardog database, extracts data using SPARQL queries, and converts it to NeuroBagel-compatible JSON-LD format.
+The Python script 'rpl-np-converter.py' connects to the Stardog database, runs a  SPARQL construct query  against a given reprolake dataset (in bids version) , and converts the resulting graph into a NeuroBagel-compatible JSON-LD format.

 ## Dependencies